benradstone/wandisco-documentation/docs/quickstarts/operation/create-rule.md

 Before you can migrate or replicate data, you will need to create [replication rules](../../glossary/r.md#replication-rules).

 From the rules section of the dashboard, you can create a rule.
 By default, this will be a **HCFS** rule.
-If you have Live Hive installed, you will also have the **Hive** rule option.
+If you have the Hive Plugin installed, you will also have the **Hive** rule option.

 ## HCFS